xuziqing98/NFTT-Image-Classification-with-Noisy-Labels/README.md

-# CAS 771 NFTT: Image Classification with Noisy Labels
+# NFTT: Image Classification with Noisy Labels

 This is the pytorch implementation of our proposed method, NFTT (**N**oisy **F**ilter + **T**riple **T**eaching), for image classification with noisy labels.